 October 10, 2024

 Mercy’s top leaders recently gathered in Pittsburgh, Pennsylvania, where the Sisters of Mercy opened their first American hospital in 1847 in a city that did not have one, to honor the beginnings of Mercy in America.
-Mercy leadership heard from Dan Kueter, CEO of UnitedHealthcare Employer & Individual, about how working together over the next five years can provide greater access and better health care for all.
+Mercy leadership heard from Dan Kueter, CEO of UnitedHealthcare Employer & Individual, about how working together can provide greater access and better health care for all.

 Mercy leaders regularly make intentional efforts to learn from innovators working to bring evidence-based, high-quality, low-cost health care to all.
 Kueter is the latest in a series of leaders Mercy has sought out for these discussions, joining leaders from organizations such as Microsoft, Mayo Clinic and Epic in previous years.